• Skip to primary navigation

 Which Creatine is Best?

-When it comes to making gains, diet and training are only half the battle, finding the proper supplements to build muscle mass and strength is absolutely essential.
-Aside from things like pre-workout or protein powder, a supplement that stands out for muscle building is creatine.
-It is one of the most researched supplements on the market, and has been found to be safe for anyone looking to build muscle and strength.
+When it comes to making gains, diet and training are only half the battle, finding the proper supplements to build muscle mass, strength and recovery is absolutely essential.
+In addition to products like pre-workout or protein powder, a supplement that stands out for muscle building is creatine.
+It is one of the most researched supplements on the market, and has been found to be safe for anyone looking to build muscle, strength and help recover from intense workouts.
 Now there are several different types of creatine, and two of them that we are going to directly compare are monohydrate, and kre-alkalyn.

 What is Creatine?